Paddling the South Fork of the Catawba

 Travel .1 miles, you will cross a bridge, just as the bridge ends, the entrance to Spencer Mtn.
 River Access will be on your RIGHT.

-Effective in August 2012, a gate was installed to limit access to the parking area.
-Usually, the gate is open, but an access code and parking pass may be necessary to use the parking area.
-The access code and parking pass can be obtained from the Catawba Lands Conservancy.
-Those interested in using the canoe/kayak launch must first call 704-343-3330, ext.
-206, to request a user pass.
-The new user pass system consists of a sign to display on a vehicle dashboard and a combination code for the gate.
-On the voicemail, individuals must leave their name, telephone number and an email address.
+NOTE: Effective in August 2012, an access code and parking pass are sometimes necessary to use the parking area.
+We encourage users to call the Catawba Lands Conservancy (704-343-3330, ext.
+206) during normal business hours before driving out to the access to confirm whether a permit is necessary.
+If needed, the access code and parking pass can be obtained from the Catawba Lands Conservancy.
+The user pass system consists of a sign to display on a vehicle dashboard and a combination code for the gate.
+If a permit is needed, and if you get a voicemail, individuals should leave their name, telephone number and an email address.
 A CLC staff member will return the telephone call and provide more detailed instructions on the pass system.

 DIRECTIONS TO TAKE-OUT AT R.Y.
 MCADEN RIVER ACCESS FROM SPENCER MOUNTAIN RIVER ACCESS